-Jet Aerobatics – Is dedicated to the operation, preservation and display of ex-military fast jet aircraft.
+Jet Aerobatics, is dedicated to the operation, preservation & display of their fast jet training aircraft

-Here at Jet Aerobatic we hope to have an extremely busy season helping with the celebrations.
+Here at Jet Aerobatics we hope to have another extremely busy season.

-For 2018 Jet Aerobatics will primarily offer a single ship display with the option for a pairs display.
-However this will depend on crew and aircraft availability.
+For 2020 Jet Aerobatics will be again offering a single ship display but with prior arrangement a pairs display is not out of the question, however this will obviously depend on crew and aircraft availability.

-Initially we aim to provide a flowing and visually satisfying display with a view to gradually working towards reinstating our proven highly dynamic and exciting aerobatic display which has thrilled the British public for many years.
+We aim to provide a flowing and visually satisfying display with an emphasis on satisfying both the Photographers and the viewing public.
+We hope to continue to provide a highly dynamic and exciting aerobatic display which has thrilled the British air show going public for many years.

-As a foot note, although the aerobatic restrictions have now been lifted we will still have to abide by any restrictions imposed by a venue and/or operate within an organisers’ display approval.
-Our displays can however be adapted to suit all venues.
+As a foot note, although the aerobatic restrictions have now been lifted we will still have to abide by any restrictions imposed by a particular venue and/or operate within an organisers’ display approval.

 To see our pristine JP5 and those of our partner JP operators in action, click on the ‘air show’ tab to see where we are intending to display or, alternatively, to book your own display click on the ‘Jet Aerobatics’ link below and email us for a non-profit making quote.
 Jet Aerobatics are also available for static display.